The Way Era (1880-1936)

 One of the only pictures we have of Arthur E G Way from this time shows his on a shoot with Greville Smyth and – amongst other people – the celebrated imperial war hero, General Sir Redvers Buller VC.
 He appears in many of the Ashton Court photographs from the period, most of which are offline and can be found in the council’s archives.

 Curiously, newspaper records from the time show that Way tried to register at least two patents, one for “an improved lamp” (approved) and another for “improved motor car”.
-Even more bizarrely, a book entitled “No. 747 Being the Autobiography of a Gipsy” was written in Bristol by one Arthur Edward Gregory Way in 1890.
+Even more bizarrely, a book entitled “No. 747 Being the Autobiography of a Gipsy” was written in Bristol by one Arthur Edward Gregory Way in 1888.

-The book, which was written under a pseudonym, is a fictional account of a West Country gypsy, and draws on real life events which happened in and around Bristol and Somerset.
-The Gypsy Lore Society published an extensive review of the book in the 1950s and asserts that the work is under-appreciated and represents one of the best literary interpretations of gypsy culture at that time.
-It remains in print today, in the British Library’s Historical Editions collection, and is still printed under the fictious name of F W Carew.
+The book was published by the Bristol publishing house J W Arrowsmith of Quay Street and was written under a pseudonym (F W Carew MD as editor and Samuel Loveridge as an imprisoned gypsy).
+It is a fictional account of a West Country gypsy and draws on real life events which happened in and around Bristol and Somerset.
+Francis and the Gypsy Lore Society published an extensive review of the book in 1954 and asserts that the work is under-appreciated and represents one of the best literary interpretations of gypsy culture at that time.

 According to Patricia T. O’Conner and Stewart Kellerman, the earliest Oxford English Dictionary citation of the term “nark” to mean a policeman comes from this book: